gammaled/my-resume-website/README.md

 ### User Stories
 * To be able to contact site owner to express interest and to make enquiries.
 * To **easily** be able have check out site owner's porfolio of projects: look at the deployed projects and source code on Github.
-* to be able to **easily** find site owner's information about their professional experience, education and skills.
+* To be able to **easily** find site owner's information about their professional experience, education and skills.

 ## Site Owner Goals
 * To be able to make it as **easy** as possible for potential employers to get in contact for enquiries and to express interest.